Product Manager vs. Project Manager vs. Program Manager: Tackling the Differences

 What is a Product Manager?

-A Product Manager is ultimately responsible for making sure that her product is as successful as possible both short-term tactically, and long-term strategically.
+Ultimately, a Product Manager is responsible for making sure that their product is as successful as possible — both short-term tactically and long-term strategically.
 This means that the Product Manager must:

 - Deliver products that better meet customer needs